phyletica/phyletica.github.io/_posts/2015-09-09-imagemagick.md

 convert -layers OptimizePlus -delay 75 slide-0?.png slide-1[01234].png -delay 300 slide-1[567].png -loop 0 slides.gif
 {% endhighlight %}

-I have no idea how the `-layers OptimizePlus` works, but it optimizes the final output to reduce the animated file size.
+I have no idea how the `-layers OptimizePlus` option works, but it optimizes the final output to reduce the animated file size.
 The `-delay` option specifies the number of ticks (the default rate is 100 ticks per second) to pause each image.
 The options in the command above specify to spend 3/4 of a second on the first